 Its temples... of football

-The city is alive with the intense rivalry between its two teams: Sevilla FC and Real Betis.
+The city is alive with the intense rivalry between its two football clubs: Sevilla FC and Real Betis.
 On matchdays you can feel the passion all around the city, which can be seen with the teams’ colours.
 Both clubs also offer tours of their stadiums.